-The workload of the unit has been adjusted to address the content overload in the unit.
 The unit is no longer tied to preparation of a thesis.
 The content has been revised to place give equal emphasis to all aspects of the research cycle, and less on specific technical matters, such as statistics and survey methods.
+The workload of the unit has been adjusted to address new technologies, methods and paradigms in IT research.
+Updated examples, case studies etc have been added.